Hafida3/cirrus-cloudflare-agent/README.md

 ---

 *Built by Hafida — May 2026*
-*Powered by Cloudflare Workers AI · Hosted on Cloudflare Pages*
+*Powered by Cloudflare Workers AI · Vectorize · Hosted on Cloudflare Pages*

 ---